Wildcard Search Java with GroupDocs.Search – Advanced Features

 Q: Can I mix date range search with other query types?

 A: Absolutely.
-You can combine a date range clause with boolean operators, faceted filters, or regex patterns in a single query string.
+You can combine a date range clause with wildcard, boolean, faceted, or regex patterns in a single query string.

 Q: Do I need to rebuild the index after changing date formats?